Risk-Monotonicity in Statistical Learning: Technical Results

-Within this appendix, it will be convenient to adopt the ESI notation \citep{koolen2016combining}: \begin{definition}[Exponential Stochastic Inequality (ESI) notation] Let $\eta>0$, and $X$, $Y$ be any two random variables with joint distribution $D$.
-We define
+In this section, it will be convenient to adopt the ESI notation \citep{koolen2016combining}: \begin{definition}[Exponential Stochastic Inequality (ESI) notation] Let $(\Omega,\cF,\P)$ be a probability space.
+Further, let $X$, $Y$ be any two random variables and $\cG$ be a sub-$\sigma$-algebra of $\cF$.
+For $\eta>0$, we define

 \end{definition}